BouajilaHamza/Wassla/backend/README.md

 - Python 3.7+
 - FastAPI
-- Other dependencies listed in `requirements.txt`
+- Other dependencies listed in `uv` configuration

 ## Installation